CoderMahmoud/CoderMahmoud/README.md

 .NET Coder </>
 --------------

-Highly skilled full-stack developer with experience in both front-end and back-end development.
-Possesses strong proficiency in C# and C++, adept at applying Object-Oriented Programming (OOP) principles.
-Understands and implements SOLID principles for clean and maintainable code.
-Experienced in utilizing design patterns to solve complex software problems.
-Front-end Expertise: Skilled in web development using HTML, CSS, and JavaScript.
-Experience with a popular front-end framework like Angular.
-Back-end Expertise: Well-versed in building web APIs using frameworks like ASP.NET Core.
-Comfortable working with databases and data access layers.
-Additional Skills: Proficient in using version control systems like Git and code hosting platforms like GitHub.
-Strong understanding of algorithms and data structures, essential for efficient problem solving.

 * 🌍  I'm based in Tripoli
 * ✉️  You can contact me at [saedm896@gmail.com](mailto:saedm896@gmail.com)
 * 🧠  I'm learning React